Asadquantum/OQC_test/README.md

 ## Solution format
 Solution jupyter notebooks are formatted as follows:

-1. Intuition for solution
+1. Intuition for solution,
-2. Algorithm for solution
+2. Algorithm for solution,
-3. Python code for solution
+3. Python code for solution.